-performance of statutory and internal auditors, adequacy of the internal control systems.

-Reviewing

-- the adequacy of internal audit function, if any, including the structure of the internal audit department, staffing and seniority of the official heading the department, reporting structure coverage and frequency of internal audit. - o the findings of any internal investigations by the internal auditors into matters where there is suspected fraud or irregularity or a failure of internal control systems of a material nature and reporting the matter to the Board across the group. - o functioning of the Whistle Blower mechanism, in case the same is existing.
+- performance of statutory and internal auditors, adequacy of the internal control systems. - Reviewing - the adequacy of internal audit function, if any, including the structure of the internal audit department, staffing and seniority of the official heading the department, reporting structure coverage and frequency of internal audit. - the findings of any internal investigations by the internal auditors into matters where there is suspected fraud or irregularity or a failure of internal control systems of a material nature and reporting the matter to the Board across the group. - functioning of the Whistle Blower mechanism, in case the same is existing. - Discussion - with internal auditors any significant findings and follow up thereon.